Wedding Music Ideas & Inspiration - Traditional, Modern or Avant-Garde

 American weddings have come a long way over the years.
 In a society that is made up of people from so many different cultures, lifestyles, religions, and backgrounds, it is no surprise that the traditions in the wedding ceremony are as vastly different as well.
 Wedding music is no exception.
 From the ceremony itself to the party atmosphere of the reception, the wedding music sets the tone for the event.

 At most weddings, we can expect to hear selections that have come to be known as traditional wedding music.
-Titles like Ave Maria, the Minuet from Don Giovanni, and, of course, The Bridal Chorus and The Wedding March have long been the standard music for a wedding.
+These wedding music ideas such titles like Ave Maria, the Minuet from Don Giovanni, and, of course, The Bridal Chorus and The Wedding March have long been the standard music for a wedding.
 Particularly religious ceremonies may include hymns like Amazing Grace and a Jewish wedding almost always includes a hora danced to a medley of tunes like Hava Nagila, and Siman Tov U Mazeltov.

 The traditional wedding music holds a special place in our hearts and many think that a wedding ceremony is incomplete without it.
 The couple must decide whether or not to use traditional wedding music in the ceremony, as well as how much of it to use.
 If this part of the wedding tradition is important to you, then traditional wedding music is the way to go.